kahrens-code/twin-smooth-integers/README.md

 Ideal PTE solutions provide polynomials a(x) and b(x) such that |a(x) - b(x)| = C is an interger.

-To search for twin smooth primes (i.e. p + 1 and p - 1 are smooth) one can define a search interval I and use one of the following approaches.
+To search for twin smooth integers (i.e. n + 1 and n - 1 are smooth) one can define a search interval I and use one of the following approaches.

 Naive approach:
     For every element l in I: